 Today there are some new options that allow jumbo financing up to 95%.
 The most common 5% down loan program utilizes a combination of two loans.
 The goal of this structure is to keep the cash to close as low as possible and maintain a buyer’s liquidity.
 The structure is commonly referred to as a “piggyback” loan because a second mortgage piggybacks on the first.

 Let’s look at an example financing a home in Tampa.
 Let’s look at a home listed at $1.5 million.
 With a down payment of just 10 percent of the sales price, the buyers come to the closing with a down payment of $150,000, much lower than the 20 or 25 percent some banks require.
 The first mortgage would be at 80 percent of the sales price and the second loan at 10 percent.
 Lenders commonly refer to such an arrangement as an “80-10-10.”

 In many cases, approved homebuyers will also have the choice of one single loan up to 90% or 95% without mortgage insurance.
-What option makes the most sense for you will depend on a verity of factors to be reviewed during the initial loan consultation.
+What option makes the most sense for you will depend on a variety of factors to be reviewed during the initial loan consultation.
 Buyers can read all the latest Jumbo purchase requirements on the website.
-One the website you will find all the credit score requirements and down payment requirements based on loan amount.
+On the website, you will find all the credit score requirements and down payment requirements based on the loan amount.